 I picked Scuba Junkie Sangalaki (which is based on Derawan islands and not on Sangalaki).
 The dive guides, the gears, the boat, the facility, everything is top notch.

 The only thing is that their management is a bit rigid, they are used to have their guests book everything in advance and they like it this way.
 They were rather annoyed by my lack of planning (arriving at 10PM the first day because I took me longer than expected from Tarakan, making more or less dives than announced on a given day).
 I do understand that you need some visibility to run a business though.

 Much of the confusion comes from the fact that the people answering their email and their Whatsapp is based in Bali, and if you send a message outside office hours, the staff in Derawan will know the next day.
 This created a misunderstanding on my arrival and again when came the time to pay.

 They gave me a bill which was like 30% higher than what was discussed by email previously even though I did like one additional dive.
-They add to clarify things with their contact in Bali before reviewing the invoice.
+They had to clarify things with their contact in Bali before reviewing the invoice.

 Last thing, they don’t want to take new guests to Kakaban on their first day because of the current.
 So you’ll have to dive Derawan instead or wait the next day.